Search API Menu

 Querying for Geo Data

-Globus Search only supports querying geo data by use of the geo_bounding_box filter type.
+Globus Search supports querying geo data by use of two filter types:

 {